-It’s hard to know where to start and what questions to ask.
-It is absolutely critical that you ask your doctor the right questions.
-This will help you stay informed and understand what you can do to maintain your health and to stop your COPD from worsening.
-Ask your doctor these questions to make sure you’re in the loop concerning your COPD and learn how you can stay as healthy as possible.
+It’s hard to know where to start and what questions to ask, which is why it’s absolutely critical that you ask your doctor the right questions.
+Doing this will help you stay informed and understand what you can do to maintain your health and stop your COPD from worsening.
+Ask your doctor the following questions to make sure you’re in the loop concerning your COPD and learn how you can stay as healthy as possible.

-What is COPD and What Caused Mine?
+#1 What Is COPD and What Caused Mine?

-What Stage is My COPD?
+#2 What Stage Is My COPD?

 #4 Do I Need Oxygen Therapy?

 #5 Would Pulmonary Rehabilitation Benefit Me?

 If you are responding well to other treatments, your doctor may suggest pulmonary rehabilitation also.

-#6 Am I Using my Medication/Oxygen Equipment Correctly?
+#6 Am I Using My Medication/Oxygen Equipment Correctly?